How To Make Money with An Online Magazine?

 - What did I have to learn to start it?

-- Do I work on it alone?
+- Do I work on it solo?

 - How much time do I dedicate to it?

-If you want to know more about how and why I got M3 started you can check out my post on my journey to entrepreneurship here.
+If you want to know more about how I got M3 started you can check out my post on my journey to entrepreneurship here.

 This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!

-But there is one question I often get, way more than the other questions combined.
+But there is one question I frequently get, way more than the other questions combined.
 “How do you make money with an online magazine?”
-While the magazine has not made me a rich woman, we have earned as much as $7,000 in a single month in the past.
-I’d like to give you a peek into how Miss Millennia Magazine makes its income.
+The magazine has not made me a rich woman.
+But we have earned as much as $7,000 in a single month in the past.
+In this post, I’d like to give you a peek into how Miss Millennia Magazine makes its income.

 Sponsored Posts

 Let’s start with our number one money maker…sponsored posts.
-Sponsored posts are when we make an agreement with a brand to write an article or post on social media about their particular brand.
+Sponsored posts are when we make an agreement with a brand to write an article or post on social media about them.
 This agreement can consist of giveaways, photography, videos, social media posts and sometimes even attend an event.
 As our reach has grown, so has the price of each campaign.
 Over the years, we’ve made anything from $200 to $2,500 for a single campaign.
 Not too shabby a way to make money with an online magazine IMO.

-Regardless of our agreements with a brand we always stay authentic to the performance of a product or service, and we have a motto to give just as much useful content in a sponsored post as we would in any organic posts.
-As a matter of fact, if you saw a lineup of a few of our article titles, I bet you’d have a hard time discovering which is sponsored and which is not.
+Regardless of our agreements with a brand we always stay authentic to how a product or service performs.
+We actually have a motto to give just as much helpful content in a sponsored post as we would in any organic posts.
+As a matter of fact, if you saw a lineup of some of our article titles, I bet you’d have a hard time discovering which are sponsored and which are not.
 That is until you saw the disclosure in the beginning.
-Sponsored posts probably make up about 20% of our overall content.
+Sponsored posts probably make up around 20% of our overall content.

 But how do you get connected with brands?

 Ah, good question!
 Mostly through media companies who let us know about brands who are looking for blogs that look like ours.
-A few of our favorites include:
+Some of our favorites include:

-But we’ve recently started a new strategy thanks to a course I recently took by Jenny Melrose called Working with Brands: An Influencer’s Guide.
-We are now using her method to work with brands we use that we think would benefit other millennials.
+But we’ve recently started a new strategy thanks to a course I took by Jenny Melrose called, Working with Brands: An Influencer’s Guide.
+We are now using her method to work with brands we personally use that we think would benefit other millennials.

 Advertising

 This is the way many people assume we bring in income, and they are correct, but it is not a huge earner for us.
 We work with an advertising company, Blogher, who sources and adds different brands to our ad spaces for us.
-And depending on the brand our income for ads can really range.
+And depending on the brand, our income for ads can really range.
 We typically make a few hundred bucks from advertising, between $200-$800 dollars a month.

-This can consist of us receiving banner ads to display on the sidebar of our site, or brands writing articles for us with a link to their brand.
+This can consist of us receiving banner ads to display on the sidebar of our site, or brands writing articles for us with a link to their website.
 Our favorite part of this process is how passive it is for us to manage.
 We do not really look for brands to work with in regards to advertising since they typically come to us, but this is something we are working to change.

 Affiliates